moodleou/moodle-qtype_varnumeric/readme.md

 ## Installation and set-up

-This plugin should be compatible with Moodle 3.4+.
-It requires that the Variable numeric set question type is also installed.
+This plugin requires that the Variable numeric set question type is also installed.

 ### Install from the plugins database